All of Seattle’s public high school students to get unlimited ORCA passes under new Durkan plan

 - Northeast Seattle street project stirs cars-vs.-bikes debate

 So would students attending Seattle Colleges on city-funded scholarships.
-They’d be able to use the passes to travel to and from school, jobs and other activities.
+They’d be able to use the passes to travel on public buses and light-rail trains to and from school, jobs and other activities.

-Durkan’s expansion would cost about $4.8 million, with $3.8 million coming from the Seattle Transportation Benefit District and about $1 million from King County Metro, according to her office.
+Durkan’s expansion would cost about $4.8 million in its first year, with $3.8 million coming from the Seattle Transportation Benefit District and about $1 million from King County Metro, according to her office.

-The plan doesn’t require votes by the Seattle City Council or Metropolitan King County Council, the mayor’s office said.
+For its initial year, the plan doesn’t require votes by the Seattle City Council or Metropolitan King County Council, the mayor’s office said.

 The students’ ORCA passes would cover trips on Metro, Sound Transit, King County Water Taxi, Seattle Streetcar, Community Transit, Pierce Transit, Kitsap Transit and Everett Transit systems.